Dave Stewart (Eurythmics): Post-Eurythmics

-When Eurythmics dissolved in 1990, Stewart moved to France and immediately released an album with his new band, The Spiritual Cowboys.
+When Eurythmics dissolved in 1990, Stewart moved to France and immediately released a self-titled album with his new band, The Spiritual Cowboys, which reached No. 38 on the UK album charts.
 The song "Party Town" was featured in the 1990 film Flatliners.
-A second album followed in 1991.
+A second album, Honest, followed in 1991.
 Both records went Gold in France, where Stewart concentrated his efforts.

-In 1992, Stewart collaborated with singer Terry Hall (formerly of The Specials, The Fun Boy Three and The Colourfield) on the project Vegas.
+In 1992, Stewart collaborated with singer Terry Hall (formerly of The Specials, Fun Boy Three and The Colourfield) on the project Vegas.
 The duo released one self-titled album but this was commercially unsuccessful, though one of the singles from the album ("Possessed") made the UK Top 40.

 In 1993, Stewart appeared in an Apple Inc. advertisement for the Power Macintosh in which he riffed on the word "power".
 He also had a small cameo as a computer hacker in the 1995 film Hackers.

 In 1994, Stewart released a solo album, Greetings from the Gutter.
 The album was not a commercial success, though Stewart scored a minor UK hit with the single "Heart Of Stone" which reached number 36.
 He then released another album, Sly-Fi, first on the internet.

-In 1995, Stewart appeared in an advert for BT in which he sung the track 'Secrets' which was made specifically for BT to be used in the advert.
+In 1995, Stewart appeared in an advert for BT in which he sang the track 'Secrets' which was made specifically for BT to be used in the advert.

-In 1997, Stewart released an album Come Alive with the actress and singer Rhona Mitra.
-In 1999, he produced a second album, Female Icon.

 In November 2002, Stewart worked with former South African president Nelson Mandela.
 Stewart came up with the idea of turning Mandela's prison number into a telephone number then wrote and recorded songs with Paul McCartney, Bono and Edge and various others that you could only hear if you dialled this number and whilst listening you were donating.
 He then began organising the 46664 campaign and series of concerts in the fight against HIV/AIDS in South Africa.